Stephen D. Richards: Legacy

 At the time of Richards' arrest and execution, it was a popular belief that all criminals were of poor quality and limited education.
-Richards would gain brief notoriety after his capture as he did not fit with the public's preconception of criminals, with reporters and members of the public often struck by his charisma, good looks, his education, and outspokenness.
+The horrific nature of his crimes gave Richards some notoriety which increased after his capture due in part to his not fitting with the public's preconception of criminals, with reporters and members of the public often struck by his charisma, good looks, his education, and outspokenness.
 Richards was featured in a handful of books and periodicals, the first of these was The Philosophy of Insanity: Richard, the Nebraska Fiend by Dr. John Sanderson Christianson, published on February 9, 1879.
-A Nebraska State Journal interview with Richards prior to his execution was published in a trail pamphlet titled Life and Confession of Stephen Dee Richards, the Murderer of Nine Persons Executed at Minden, Nebraska, April 26, 1879.
-The pamphlet, published on May 1, 1879, five days after Richards' hanging, includes entries on other contemporary criminal cases as well.
-After his execution, interest in Richards dwindled and he would subsequently fade from public memory.
+A Nebraska State Journal interview with Richards before his execution was published in a trail pamphlet titled Life and Confession of Stephen Dee Richards, the Murderer of Nine Persons Executed at Minden, Nebraska, April 26, 1879.
+The pamphlet, published on May 1, 1879, five days after Richards' hanging, includes entries on other contemporary criminal cases.
+After his execution, interest in Richards dwindled and he subsequently faded from public memory.

 In modern times, Richards is now acknowledged as Nebraska's first documented serial killer.
-NET Nebraska's documentary Until He Is Dead: A History Of Nebraska's Death Penalty, featured Richards as a prime example of the public spectacle of the state's early executions; the documentary would mistakenly refer to him under his "Samuel Richards" alias.
+NET Nebraska's documentary Until He Is Dead: A History Of Nebraska's Death Penalty, featured Richards as a prime example of the public spectacle of the state's early executions; the documentary mistakenly mentioned him under his "Samuel Richards" alias.
 An episode of the SyFy Channel documentary series Paranormal Witness, titled "The Nebraska Fiend", features a family who is purportedly being tormented by Richards' spirit, with an unnamed actor portraying Richards.
-In the 2018 video game Red Dead Redemption 2 features the character Edmund Lowry Jr. who was partially based on Richards.
-Richards was featured in the 2021 novel The Scarlet Pen written by Jennifer Uhlarikand, as a part of the historical crime series True Colors.
-The novel is a fictionalized version of Richards' interaction with his fiancée, whom he regularly sent letters to when he was abroad.
+Richards was featured in the 2021 novel The Scarlet Pen written by Jennifer Uhlarik, as a part of the historical crime series True Colors.
+The novel is a fictionalized version of Richards' interaction with his fiancée, to whom he regularly sent letters.